Top Baltimore Attractions

 Honoring the Irish who came to Baltimore to escape the Great Famine, two restored 1840s rowhomes faithfully re-create a typical Irish railroad worker’s home and house a shrine dedicated to their memory and experiences.

 Enjoy 19th- and 20th-century American, European and traditional African art, plus guided tours.
-Open Tuesday through Sunday.
-No admission fees.
+The museum is open Tuesday through Sunday; no admission fees.

 The Jewish Museum of Maryland includes two exhibition galleries, two historic synagogues--Lloyd Street (1845) and Bnai Israel (1876)--a research library and archives, and a gift shop.

-Site of the Maryland Million, offering live Thoroughbred racing and simulcast racing from across the country.
+Site of the Maryland Million, Laurel Park offers live Thoroughbred racing and simulcast racing from across the country.

 Inspired by an artifact from New York’s World Trade Center – three 22-foot-long twisted and torn amalgamated steel columns from the Twin Towers.
 The memorial provides a place of contemplation and a site to remember and to reflect upon the events of September 11, 2001 while paying tribute to the 69 Marylanders who lost their lives that day.
 Each year on September 11, the Baltimore’s World Trade Center will act as sundial to mark the chronological inscriptions of the events that tragic day.

 Maryland Art Place, a nonprofit center for contemporary art established in 1981, encourages artistic expression through innovative programming and exhibitions.